 • Israeli trauma experts fly to Houston to train educators and counselors in resilience following Hurricane Harvey and to Florida after a mass school shooting in Parkland.
 The Israel Trauma Coalition also is leading trainings in Mexico and in Las Vegas for communities affected by an earthquake and a mass shooting, respectively, in late 2017.

-• In May, Israel will host the Big Start tour preceding the Giro D’Italia cycling race, marking the first time a Grand Tour is taking place outside of Europe.
+• Israel hosts the Big Start tour preceding the Giro D’Italia cycling race, marking the first time a Grand Tour is taking place outside of Europe.